oracle-samples/adb-connectors/tableau-desktop/tableau-dekstop/tableau-desktop.md

 This guide shows you how to configure Tableau Desktop/Server connectivity to Oracle Autonomous Database (ADB).

+This guide shows you how to configure Tableau Desktop connectivity to Oracle Autonomous Database (ADB).
+It describes how to connect Oracle Autonomous Database using the wallet or mTLS.
+If you want to connect without the wallet click [here](https://oracle-samples.github.io/adb-connectors/common/tls-no-wallet/workshops/freetier/).

 These instructions use Oracle Instant Client from Oracle.

 ## **Prerequisites**